M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 - Return type must be same or covariant in method overriding.
 - Cannot override private, static, or final methods.
 (Only non-static)… (Hiding for static methods)

 ### :coffee: <span style="color: aqua">What is a Stream?
 What qualifies as one?</span>
 A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
 The keyword ***collection*** is a prerequisite to be considered a stream.
 - A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.

 - Streams don’t change the original data structure, they only provide the result as per the pipelined methods.

 - Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
 Terminal operations mark the end of the stream and return the result.

 ### :coffee: <span style="color: aqua">How would you order the filtering & sorting of a stream?</span>
 The most appropriate approach is to filter the collection first, then sort it.
 Filter will reduce the total number of elements to sort and thus result in fewer calls when sorting.

 ### :coffee: <span style="color: aqua">What is the Optional Class?</span>
 Optional is a special class used to deal with NullPointerExceptions.
 It can be used if you suspect a value to be null rather than having to handle numerous null checks.
 Optional is a container object which may or may not contain a non-null value.
 You can specify alternate values to return or alternate code to run.
 This makes the code more readable because the facts which were hidden are now visible.

 ### :coffee: <span style="color: aqua">What is the JIT Compiler?</span>
-IT stands for Just-In-Time and it is used for improving the performance during run time.
+JIT stands for Just-In-Time and it is used for improving the performance during run time.
 It does the task of compiling parts of byte code having similar functionality at the same time thereby reducing the amount of compilation time for the code to run.
 The compiler is nothing but a translator of source code to machine-executable code.
 But what is special about the JIT compiler?
 Let us see how it works:
 First, the Java source code (.java) conversion to byte code (.class) occurs with the help of the Java compiler.
 Then, the .class files are loaded at run time by JVM and with the help of an interpreter, these are converted to machine understandable code.